apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServer.md

 ### Current Status

-  Current version of Timeline sever has been completed.
-Essential functionality of the timeline server can work in both secure and non secure modes.
-The generic history service is also ridden on the timeline store.
+  The essential functionality of the timeline server have been completed and it can work in both secure and non secure modes.
+The generic history service is also built on timeline store.
 In subsequent releases we will be rolling out next generation timeline service which is scalable and reliable.
-Finally, the Application specific information is only available via RESTful APIs, using JSON type content - ability to install framework specific UIs in YARN isn't supported yet.
+Currently, Application specific information is only available via RESTful APIs using JSON type content.
+The ability to install framework specific UIs in YARN is not supported yet.

 ### Timeline Structure